Ballarat and District Genealogical Society Inc.

 1902 May 24 Queen Victoria drinking fountain presented

-1902 Aug 9 Coronation of Edward VII and Queen Alexandra formerly Prince Albert
+1902 Aug 9 Coronation of Edward VII and Queen Alexandra formerly Prince Albert Edward, Prince of Wales who succeeded his mother Queen Victoria

 1904 Aug 23 Power House Foundation Stone laid